Modoc County — An Honest Economy for All | Gregory Burgess for CA-2

 California's forgotten corner — 9,000 people, wide open rangeland, and zero patience for empty promises

 Modoc County is high desert ranching country on the Oregon and Nevada borders.
 People here are fiercely independent and self-reliant.
 They don't want the government in their lives — they want the government to do its job and then get out of the way.
 In 2023, grasshopper infestations wiped out over $52 million in crops and rangeland because federal agencies failed to act in time.
+Today, the return of gray wolves to the high desert is costing ranchers tens of thousands of dollars per wolf, per year — and the federal government has no answer.
 And an enormous share of Modoc — the Modoc National Forest alone covers over 1.6 million acres — is federal land whose management decisions get made in Washington, far from the ranchers and communities who depend on it every day.
-These three bills hold the government accountable, invest in the basics, and respect Modoc's independence.
+These four bills hold the government accountable, invest in the basics, and respect Modoc's independence.

 ~9,000 Residents